-However, ENWL's Electricity Distribution Licence requires that, in its regulatory financial statements, the Company prepares a corporate governance statement that has the coverage and content of the corporate governance statement that a quoted company is required to prepare under the UK Corporate Governance Code.
+However, ENWL's Electricity Distribution Licence requires that, in its Regulatory Accounts, the Company prepares a corporate governance statement that has the coverage and content of the corporate governance statement that a quoted company is required to prepare under the UK Corporate Governance Code.

-In the interests of transparency for all of the Company's stakeholders, the Board has decided to also include this statement in the Company's statutory financial statements.
+In the interests of transparency for all of the Company's stakeholders, the Board has decided to also include this statement in the Company's Statutory Financial Statements as well as the Regulatory Accounts.